-In the AP® Chemistry course, labs play an important role and understanding experimental procedures is essential for the final exam.
-AP Chem Labs account for 25% of class time1, making them an important element of the curriculum.
-Throughout the year, you will be expected to do at least sixteen hands-on lab experiments, six of which must be "guided inquiry" labs.
-According to the College Board® course description, "Increased lab time is linked to greater AP results."
+Labs play an important role in the AP® Chemistry course, and understanding experimental procedures is essential to succeed on the final exam.
+AP Chem Labs account for 25% of class time1.
+Throughout the year, you will be expected to do at least 16 hands-on experiments, 6 of which must be guided inquiry labs.
+According to the College Board® course description, "increased lab time is linked to greater AP results."

 Why Are AP Chemistry Labs Important?